 Fann Mountains

-The Fann Mountains pack roughly 40 turquoise lakes, nearly 100 peaks, and about 100 glaciers into just 650 square kilometers where the Zarafshan and Hissar ranges converge.
+The Fann Mountains pack roughly 40 turquoise lakes, nearly 100 peaks, and scores of glaciers into a compact range where the Zarafshan and Hissar ranges meet.
 Nine summits exceed 5,000 meters, crowned by Chimtarga at 5,489 meters.
-Soviet climbers once trained on these granite walls, yet the range remains virtually unknown to Western adventurers.
-On the UNESCO World Heritage Tentative List, the Fanns offer dramatic alpine scenery with reliable dry weather, no permit requirements, and ancient Sogdian heritage at every turn.
+Soviet climbers once trained on these soaring rock walls, yet the range stays almost unknown to Western travelers.
+Part of the Pamir-Alay rather than the Pamirs, the Fanns need no permits and offer some of Central Asia's most accessible mountain trekking, with reliable dry summers and ancient Sogdian heritage nearby at Penjikent and Sarazm.

 Tours coming soon